 Use this medication regularly in order to get the most benefit from it.
 This medication works best if used at evenly spaced times.
 To help you remember, use it at the same times each day.
 Do not increase your dose, use this medication more often, or stop using it without first consulting your doctor.
 Also, do not use other long-acting beta agonists while using this medication.

 If you have been using a quick-relief inhaler (such as albuterol, also called salbutamol in some countries) on a regular daily schedule (such as 4 times daily), you must stop this schedule and only use the quick-relief inhaler as needed for sudden shortness of breath/asthma attacks.
 Consult your doctor for details.

-If you are regularly using a different corticosteroid taken by mouth (such as prednisone), you should not stop using it unless directed by your doctor.
-You may have withdrawal symptoms if the drug is suddenly stopped.
+If you are regularly taking a different corticosteroid by mouth (such as prednisone), you should not stop taking it unless directed by your doctor.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
-To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you begin using this product.
-Consult your doctor or pharmacist for more details, and report any withdrawal reactions right away.
+If you suddenly stop taking the drug, you may also have withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness).
+To help prevent withdrawal, your doctor may slowly lower the dose of your old medication after you begin using fluticasone/salmeterol.
+Tell your doctor or pharmacist right away if you have withdrawal.
 See also Precautions section.

 It may take 1 week or longer before you get the full benefit of this drug.
 Tell your doctor if your symptoms do not improve or if they worsen.